Quinnipiac University emphasizes integrity as one of its guiding principles.

 • The student has been found responsible for multiple previous violations.

-2. The director of academic integrity will notify the student(s) and faculty that are involved, in writing, of the academic judicial hearing logistics and procedures.
-The student may choose to meet with the director of academic integrity to be sure the student fully understands the procedures that will be followed during the hearing.
+2. The coordinator of academic integrity will notify the student(s) and faculty that are involved, in writing, of the academic judicial hearing logistics and procedures.
+The student may choose to meet with the coordinator of academic integrity to be sure the student fully understands the procedures that will be followed during the hearing.

 1. Notice of the time, date and place of the meeting will be sent to the parties involved via email at least 48 hours/two business days prior to the meeting.
 The hearing board will meet as soon as reasonably possible but be scheduled at a time that neither the student nor faculty member involved in the case has a class conflict.